Aqueous foams in microgravity, measuring bubble sizes: A theory for the transmission of multiply scattered light through a sample cell of rectangular cuboid shape, with illumination and detection in small regions on opposite faces.

 ${\bf r}(x,y,z)$ represents the position of the observation point and ${\bf r}_0(x_0,y_0,z_0)$ the photon source position.
 Eq.~\ref{eq:greena} can thus be interpreted as a form of Fick's second equation in the presence of a photon point source of intensity $I\,s$ located in a uniform multiply scattering material of infinite extent.
 To adapt Eq.~\ref{eq:greena} to our boundary conditions Eq.~\ref{eq:boundary1} and Eq.~\ref{eq:boundary2}, we add to $g({\bf r},{\bf r}_0)$ a general solution of the Laplace equation $\Delta g({\bf r},{\bf r}_0) = 0$ which has a cylindrical symmetry \cite{Jackson1975}.
 This yields the following modified Green's function $G$, expressed in cylindrical coordinates, which is the general solution of Eq.~\ref{eq:green1};

-$J_0$ is the zero order Bessel function.
+$\rho$ is the radial cylindrical coordinate, $k$ is a wave number used in the Fourier representation of the Green's function \cite{Jackson1975}. $J_0$ is the zero order Bessel function.
 The functions $A(k)$ and $B(k)$ must be determined so that the photon energy density $U$, proportional to $G$ according to Eq.~\ref{eq:UG}, fulfills the boundary conditions Eq.~(\ref{eq:boundary1}) and~(\ref{eq:boundary2}).
 To achieve this, we multiply these equations by $\rho J_0(k'\rho)$ and we integrate over $\rho$ from zero to infinity.
 Using the orthogonality of the Bessel functions~\cite{Jackson1975},

 we deduce the functions $A(k)$ and $B(k)$:

 To make further progress we recall the general expression of the flux of light {\bf F} is given by Fick's first law:

 It determines the flux at any position in the sample.
 In previous work, the reflected flux has been analyzed as a function of the distance $\rho$, and it was found to be in good agreement with experimental results obtained for aqueous foams \cite{Hoballah1998}.
 Here we focus on the flux $F_T$ transmitted through the sample at $z=-L$: